nataliavrs/nataliavrs/README.md

 - 👩🏻‍💻  &nbsp;My name is Natália Veras.
-I'm a _Junior Full Stack Web Developer_.
+I'm a Junior Front-end Developer_.
 Eager to learn, curious and in love with coding!

 - 🤓 &nbsp;I know how to create stuff with these guys: HTML5, CSS3 (Vanilla & Sass), Bootstrap (3 & 4), JavaScript (ES5 & ES6), jQuery, Vue.js, PHP, MySQL, Laravel, Git and more.